Fort Worth, Texas: A Weekend Getaway Itinerary

 Instagram: https://www.instagram.com/kimpton/

-Refinery 714 is another bar that offers panoramic views of Fort Worth, located in the lobby of the Kimpton Harper Hotel.
+Refinery 714 is a rooftop bar that offers panoramic views of Fort Worth, located in the lobby of the Kimpton Harper Hotel.
 Look out the south windows to see the Fort Worth Convention Center, or peer north to see some of the impressive architecture surrounding Sundance Square.

 Thompson's Bookstore